AnasSarkiz/Library-Management/README.md

 # Library Management System

-A comprehensive Java-based library management system that enables efficient book management, borrowing operations, and advanced search capabilities.
+A comprehensive Java-based library management system with a graphical user interface that enables efficient management of books and CDs, borrowing operations, and advanced search capabilities.

 ## System Requirements